alaeddinebenhassir/blog.xoztechs/content/post/UNIX linux history & licensing.md

 Learning the history may give s a good understanding to the phylosofy behind the modern linux system , history enable as to trace the futur paths.
 I think every one wandring to jump into the world of opensorce should undestand the folowing :

-* the phylosophy of unix
+* Philosophy of unix ,
-* the roots of linux
+* Roots of linux ,
-* the free software philosophy
+* The free software philosophy ,
-* licencing
+* Licencing.

-and this what what i tried to cover in this artical.
+This what what i tried to cover in this artical, if you like it spread knowldge.